 Overview

-“POLS 598: Internship in Political Studies” is a new experiential learning program that starts in the Winter 2023 term.
+“POLS 598: Internship in Political Studies” is the Department's experiential learning program.
 It provides third- and fourth-year Political Studies and Politics-stream PPE students with the opportunity to develop practical skills related to their degree by pairing them with local organizations that are engaged in work related to politics, in the broadest sense of the term.

 Course